hubotio/hubot/docs/docs.md

 }
 ```

 Start your Hubot instance by executing `npm start`.
-It will start with the built in [shell adapter](/adapters/shell.html), which starts a [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) where you can type commands.
+It will start with the built in [Shell adapter](/adapters/shell.html), which starts a [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) where you can type commands.

 Your terminal should look like: